benguz/thelatepass.org/pages/index.md

   {% item %}

-  ### Learning, Leveraged
+  ### Learning, Leveraged {% .jumbo %}

   A school can’t meet every student’s needs, especially in under-resourced districts with overburdened educators.
-The One Fact Foundation has traveled nationwide, speaking 1:1 with over 150 students, teachers, and education professionals to understand how students can fight for their own needs.
+The One Fact Foundation has [traveled nationwide](/pdfs/Leveraged.pdf), speaking 1:1 with over 150 students, teachers, and education professionals to understand how students can fight for their own needs.

   {% /item %}